Krissh-C/tui-files/README.md

    - Open the theme store and get the [System24](https://github.com/refact0r/system24) theme.

 - Customise (Pitch black coloring)
-   - Download and open `CSS filename`
+   - Download and open `TUI_Discord.css`
    - Under the installed theme, click on the pencil icon
-   - Delete everything in there and paste all the code from `CSS filename` into the editor
+   - Delete everything in there and paste all the code from `TUI_Discord.css` into the editor
    - Save the file

 ----------